 Want a fun way to rid yourself of a bad habit this New Year?
 Why not try a little bit of sympathetic magic.
 Cut an apple in half, and "pour" in that bad habit, worry or negative feeling right into the apple's core.
 Put the two halves back together tightly.
 Tie with string, tape, or anything that works for you.
 Bury the apple in your back yard.

 The reason this works, is because you are consciously identifying the problem, making a choice to remove it from yourself, and then discarding it into another space.
 Works best for little things.

 Meadow Sweet Grove © V. Buchanan 2018

 There's great magic on the 1st of May or May Day.
 The ancient Celtic people divided the year into two seasons - Winter and Summer.
-May 1st was the dividing point and signaled the change from the end of Winter to the beginning of Summer.
-Great relief, great joy and great excitement that the warmer weather was officially here to stay for a whole season.
+May 1st was the dividing point and signaled the change from the end of the dark and dead winter weather to the beginning of the warm summer and growing season.
+There was great joy and excitement that the warmer weather was officially here to stay for a whole season.
 No wonder they had a celebration!

-To share in some of this magic, you need to wake early enough to catch some of the dew on the morn of May 1st ... and lovingly smooth it across your face.
+To share in some of this magic, you need to wake up early enough to collect some of the dew on the morn of May 1st ... and gently smooth it across your face.
 I can attest to the truth that this beauty treatment is particularly refreshing!